 SOL: Solar Energy for Multi-Family Buildings in Lithuania

-The project aims to help promote and increase the use of renewable energy in buildings in Lithuania.
-This includes a detailed analysis of solar energy potential and measures to engage all key stakeholders concerned with renewable energy in the country.
+The project is completed.
+It aimed to help promote and increase the use of renewable energy in buildings in Lithuania.
+This included a detailed analysis of solar energy potential and measures to engage all key stakeholders concerned with renewable energy in the country.